w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

-Audio descriptions are essential for people who cannot see the visuals.
+Audio description of visual information is essential for people who cannot see the visuals.
 Captions are essential for people who cannot hear the audio.
 Text transcripts provide an alternative to visual and audio information.

 Discuss the need for planning in the design phase to accommodate media alternatives such as audio description of visual information, captions, text transcripts, and sign language.
 Present mechanisms to turn on and off alternatives to multimedia content depending on user needs.
-Explain that these mechanisms need to have clear name and need to be always reachable for users.
+Explain that these mechanisms need to have clear names and need to be always reachable for users.
 Explain that defining such mechanisms is a designer's responsibility, whereas providing the alternatives is a responsibility shared with the content author.

 #### Learning Outcomes for Topic

 Students should be able to

-* identify accessibility requirements for the different types of multimedia content, such as auio descriptions for visual information, captions, transcripts, and sign languages
+* identify accessibility requirements for the different types of multimedia content, such as audio descriptions for visual information, captions, transcripts, and sign languages
+* define the following alternatives to multimedia content:
-* define audio descriptions as descriptions to adequately get the visual information needed to understand the content
+  * audio descriptions; descriptions to adequately get the visual information needed to understand the content
-* define captions as text versions of the speech and non-speech audio information needed to understand the content
+  * captions; text versions of the speech and non-speech audio information needed to understand the content
-* define text transcripts as text that provides an alternative to visual and audio information
+  * text transcripts; text that provides an alternative to visual and audio information
-* define sign language as the native language of some deaf people
+  * sign language; the native language of some deaf people
-* design mechanisms for controling the volume ofaudio that plays automatically for more than 3 seconds
+* design mechanisms for controlling the volume of audio that plays automatically for more than 3 seconds
-* design mechanisms for pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example audio descriptions, captions, transcripts, sign language
+* design mechanisms for pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example audio descriptions, captions, transcripts, and sign language
 * design mechanisms to provide alternatives for multimedia content, including audio descriptions, captions, transcripts, and sign language
-* design mechanisms to turn on and off audio descriptions, captions, and sign language
+* design mechanisms to turn on and off audio descriptions, captions, transcripts, and sign language
 * design player controls that:
   * have descriptive names
   * are operable by keyboard